OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

         df[element] = pd.to_datetime(df[element], infer_datetime_format=True, errors = 'coerce')

-### Enforcing Datatypes
-Convieniently enough, the first two columns have already been formatted as integer type columns in the Pandas Dataframe.

-### Enforcing Datatype length constraints
+### Enforcing datatypes and datatype length constraints
-We will make sure all the columns are of the right data type so that processing downstream is easy.
+We will make sure all the columns are of the right data type and length so that processing downstream (e.g. to the Database) is easy.
 Here is a snippet of the code:

     # Enforce WORKORDER_ACTIVITY_CODE and WORKORDER_ACTIVITY_DESCRIPTION to 'String' type